 Conflict theory is the theory that resources and power in society are limited and therefore conflict will take place between groups in society to obtain control over resources.
+It is one of three paradigms in sociology.

 As a result of the conflicts between social groups who seek power and control, society becomes stratified into groups like the workers vs the capitalist, black vs white, various social castes, and nation vs nation.